petersieg/arduino/soft-bas/readme.md

 # Some basic programs (ascii / txt source)

-## Also Apple 1 Basic Manuel in PDF included here
+## Also Apple 1 Basic Manual in PDF included here